 AMASING aims to make tighter membrane which would improve the membrane performance.

-LiqTech International teamed up with some of the biggest water companies and knowledge institutes in Denmark for the purpose of reducing water use in food industry.
+LiqTech is teamed up with some of the biggest water companies and knowledge institutes in Denmark for the purpose of reducing water use in food industry.

 DRIP – Danish partnership for Resource and water efficient Industrial Food Production – is a public/private partnership focused on water efficiency in the food industry, one of the largest water-consuming industries in Denmark and globally.

 The partnership’s ambition is to produce more with less water.
-DRIP will reduce water consumption in leading Danish food producers by developing new sustainable water and production technology solutions and concepts.
+DRIP will reduce water consumption of leading Danish food producers by developing new sustainable water and production technology solutions and concepts.

 The ambition is to use significantly less water of drinking water quality and increasingly use recycled water without compromising product quality and food safety.
 The developed technologies and solutions will be tested in pilot or full-scale under production conditions.
 The goal is a reduction in water consumption of 15 – 30 %.